nboierzyc/nboierzyc.github.io/_pages/cv.md

 **2.Summer research project about encrypting DNN Advisor: Prof. Jian Liu**

-Using Vole style OT to achieve fast encryption of the data and model
+Using Vole-style OT to achieve fast encryption of the data and model

 to ensure the safety of the information of both client and server.